 The anime world is full of possibilities, and the exploration is endless, so I wouldn’t like to restrict your imagination too much here.

-Have fun with the designs, gather a lot of reference images, Pinterest being one of the best places for that.
-I, for example, gather new reference images at a steady pace, so you might want to follow my boards if interested.
+Have fun with the designs, and gather a lot of reference images, Pinterest being one of the best places for that.

 Related: How to color anime clothes